The ReVe Festival: Finale

 Upon its release, the compilation album became a commercial success both domestically and internationally.
 It was Red Velvet's eleventh chart-topper on the Gaon Album Chart—for two weeks, and tenth top-three entry on the Billboard World Albums Chart.
-It was also the group's first release to enter several European component album charts, namely in Spain, Poland, and Belgium.
+It was also the group's first release to enter several European albums charts, namely in Spain, Poland, and Belgium.
 The lead single "Psycho" was also a commercial and critical success, becoming the group's highest-charting single since "Power Up" and their second chart-topper on the Billboard World Digital Songs chart, following "RBB (Really Bad Boy)" in late 2018.

 Background and release

 During the group's appearance on Idol League in July 2019, Irene confirmed that their future plans for 2019 would include two more installments of The ReVe Festival trilogy, namely Day 2 (which was later released on August 20) and Finale.
 The group then performed their first two nights for the third concert, titled "La Rouge" at the Korea University Hwa-jeong Tiger Dome, Seoul in November 2019, where they debuted an exclusive new track for the concert, initially known as "Shining."
 The album was then announced through social media on midnight of December 12, 2019, with movie-poster style teaser photos with tagline; "Don't be afraid of the dark.
 The fireworks will light up the sky" and "Stay in the magic even after dark.
 The fireworks start".
 The tracklist was also revealed on midnight of December 15, 2019, revealing the title of four new tracks, namely "Psycho", "In & Out", "Remember Forever" and "La Rouge", with the latter being previously known as "Shining."
 It was then released on December 23, 2019, to coincide with the music video premiere for "Psycho."
 While the physical version contains two different package editions with sixteen songs in its tracklist, the digital version is an extended play only with the four new tracks.